4 teens in custody after burglary at Coopersville smoke shop

 Four suspects are in custody after a burglary in Coopersville early Monday morning.

-According to the Ottawa County Sheriff’s Office, more than $5,000 in cash, smoking devices and other inventory from the Funky Monkey Smoke Shop were stolen by four suspects, ages 19, 18, 18 and 16.
+According to the Ottawa County Sheriff’s Office, more than $5,000 in cash, smoking devices and other inventory from the Funky Monkey Smoke Shop were stolen by four suspects, ages 16-19.

-"Detectives continue to investigate and catalogue items that were recovered from the suspects and from within the stolen vehicle that the suspects had been driving," said Capt.
-Jake Sparks.
-"Some of these items include cash, stolen property, an unregistered pistol and other evidence."

 Sheriff's deputies were dispatched to the Funky Monkey Smoke Shop, 1136 W. Randall St. in Coopersville, shortly after 2 a.m.
 Monday.
 As they approached the shop, a black SUV was leaving the scene.
 Police attempted to stop the vehicle, which fled onto eastbound I-96.